Czech Republic Visa and Passport Requirements

 Nationals of Australia, Canada and the USA can visit the Czech Republic visa-free for stays of up to 90 days.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements for the Czech Republic.

 Transit and short-stay Schengen visas: £51/€60; long-stay visa: £78.
 Prices differ for some nationals however; check with the consulate for details.

 The short-stay Schengen visa is valid for 90 days in a six-month period within the Schengen area; the long-stay visa is required for visits of over 90 days.

-Seven to 15 days for short-stay Schengen visas, but allow longer for long-stay visas.
+Usually 10 to 15 days for short-stay Schengen visas (maximum 30 days), but allow longer for long-stay visas.